-Pan seared scallops are a real favourite in our house and they pair beautifully with the salty spiciness of Chorizo.
+This starter of pan seared scallops with chorizo are a real favourite in our house.
+We just love scallops and they pair beautifully with the salty spiciness of chorizo sausage.

-These scallops are served on a minted pea purée, which complements the sweetness of the shellfish.
+They are served on a minted pea purée, which complements the sweetness of the shellfish and is easily made with frozen peas.

 The whole dish can be made in 15 minutes from start to finish, which makes it perfect for entertaining guests or a special meal at home.